- Rutgers University Copyright Policy

 - Rutgers University Libraries offers services through Swank Digital Campus for online streaming access of certain feature films, as of September 2014.

 - Link to lawful content on YouTube.
 YouTube is a source both of content that has been lawfully made and made publicly available and of unlawful content.
 When using YouTube for courses, instructors should make a good faith, common sense judgment to determine that content has been lawfully made and posted.
-In addition, because the YouTube online license restricts uses to individuals for “information and personal use,” it is recommended that instructors link to YouTube rather than copying videos to the course management system.
+In addition, because the YouTube online license restricts uses to individuals for “information and personal use,” it is recommended that instructors link to YouTube rather than copying videos to the learning management system.

 Online use of student works